The main activities in Croyde are surfing and watersports, and our dedicated page about surfing in Croyde has all the

 Bike Hire – Tarka Trail Cycle Hire 01271 324202 and Otter Cycle Hire 01271 813339

 No visit to Croyde would be complete without a ramble along the coastal path to the National Trust’s Baggy Point on the edge of Croyde Bay.
 However, there are so many walks in the area that you would need to make return trips to the village to sample them all.
 At Croyde Breaks and Breakers B&B we have many local maps and suggestions for walks, and a short drive further afield will also be rewarded with some fine rural trails, river routes and cliff walks, many of them within Exmoor Park or on wild and beautiful National Trust land.
 Jenny, especially, is a keen walker and can advise on footpaths.

 Croyde Breakers B&B is just a few metres from the South West Way Coast Path and we often have walkers staying overnight to recuperate after a day’s hike.
 We are happy to dry wet kit overnight for you and any essentials can be laundered too.
 With notice a packed lunch can be ordered for the next day.

 Shore anglers can enjoy their sport on Saunton and Putsborough beaches, just a few minutes from Croyde, whilst some fishermen venture out onto Baggy Point’s crags to try for a catch there.
 In season, lucky anglers have landed Bass, Pollack and Mackerel and more, with the occasional `exotic’ turning up too.

 So if you are intending to visit Croyde or the surrounding area and would like further information, or details of availability, please give us a call.
 Off peak, short breaks are always available.
 If you want to play Golf and want some accommodation near Saunton Golf Club, do some walking and cycling, try surfing or other watersports click on your chosen activity for more information.

-We look forward to seeing you shortly at Croyde Breakers B&B!
+We look forward to seeing you shortly at Croyde Breakers B&B and croydebreaks !